11.21 STAKING AND CHECKING LOCATIONS OF STRUCTURES

 n The mud must have a known specific gravity.

 n Sand content of mud must be maintained below a specified percentage.

 n All concrete must be tremied or pumped.

 B. Inspection of Drilled Shafts

-Field offices which have a project involving drilled shafts, but no previous drilled shaft experience, may contact the Office of Construction to schedule a half day drilled shaft construction presentation.
+Field offices which have a project involving drilled shafts, but no previous drilled shaft experience, may contact the Office of Construction and Materials to schedule a half day drilled shaft construction presentation.

 The contractor shall submit the Drilled Shaft Installation Plan, Cross Hole Sonic Log (CSL) reports, confirmation borings (when required) and test shaft reports (when required) to the Resident Construction Engineer (RCE).

 The RCE should submit the above documents for review to the following:

 1. Soils Design Engineer – Office of Design

 2. Chief Structural Engineer – Office of Bridges and Structures